-- Knowledge of university requirements, policies, rules regarding curriculum, graduation requirements, and academic integrity
+- Provide knowledge of requirements, policies, rules regarding curriculum, graduation requirements, and academic integrity

-- Encourage and guide you to define clear and realistic educational plans
+- Encourage and guide you to define clear, realistic educational plans

 - Accurately explain procedures and deadlines